dsmits/jupyter-docker-compose/README.md

  `requirements.txt` are installed.

  ## How to use
+ 1. Copy the files in the repo to your own project directory.
- Make sure the required dependencies are in `requirements.txt`.
+ 2. Make sure the required dependencies are in `requirements.txt`.
- Then open a terminal and run:
+ 3. Open a terminal and run:
  ```bash
 docker-compose up
 ```